Goodness of fit by Neyman-Pearson testing

 \paragraph{Neyman--Pearson testing}

-A third distinct statistical problem is the one of hypothesis testing as formulated by Neyman and Pearson.
+Hypothesis testing as formulated by Neyman and Pearson poses a third distinct statistical problem.
 This is connected with the GoF problem, which is in fact a type of hypothesis testing.
 The \textit{null hypothesis} under examination is the reference hypothesis, ${\rm{H}}_0={\rm{R}}$.
-All the GoF methods proceed, like hypothesis tests do, by associating to the data $\data$ some probabilistic quantity---such as a p-value ${\rm{p}}[\data]$---that is indicative of the level of agreement of the data with their expected distribution in the R hypothesis.
-However, the Neyman--Pearson theory of hypothesis testing~\cite{Neyman:1933wgr} also requires a second hypothesis, the alternative hypothesis ${\rm{H}}_1$, which is instead absent in the formulation of GoF problems.
+All the GoF methods proceed, like hypothesis tests do, by assigning some probabilistic measure to the data $\data$---such as a p-value ${\rm{p}}[\data]$---that is indicative of the level of agreement of the data with their expected distribution in the R hypothesis.
+However, the Neyman--Pearson theory of hypothesis testing~\cite{Neyman:1933wgr} also requires a second hypothesis, the alternative hypothesis ${\rm{H}}_1$, which is however absent in the formulation of GoF problems.
 The alternative hypothesis plays an essential role for the design of the hypothesis test that is adequate for each specific problem.
-In particular, it controls the selection of the test statistic variable, which in turn defines the ${\rm{p}}[\data]$ association.
-The optimal choice is the one that, at fixed type-I errors rate, minimises type-II errors defined with respect to the alternative ${\rm{H}}_1$.
-In essence, Neyman--Pearson testing enables a relative assessment of the ${\rm{H}}_0={\rm{R}}$ hypothesis agreement with the data in comparison with the agreement of the alternative ${\rm{H}}_1$ with the same data.
+In particular, it controls the selection of the test statistic, which in turn defines the p-value.
+The optimal choice is the one that, at fixed type-I error rates, minimises type-II errors defined with respect to the alternative ${\rm{H}}_1$.
+In essence, Neyman--Pearson testing enables a relative assessment of the ${\rm{H}}_0={\rm{R}}$ hypothesis with the data in comparison with the agreement of the alternative ${\rm{H}}_1$ with the same data.
 GoF is different as it aims instead at assessing the agreement of ${\rm{R}}$ with the data in absolute terms.